Snow4DV/3DWriter/README.md

 # USE AT YOUR OWN RISK
-The only 3D Printer i own is a RepRap i3 clone and i can confirm it has been tested and works well on that style of printer.
+Boy1dr tested it on RepRap i3 clone and i have an ender 3 clone (Tronxy xy-2) on marlin 2.0 software.
+Can confirm that everything works ok.
-I know from other software made for the ultimaker that sometimes the Z move is the wrong direction, i would advise that you simulate the gcode files prior to printing just to be sure you know what is going to happen.
+I know from other software made for the ultimaker that sometimes the Z move is the wrong direction, me and boy1dr would advise that you simulate the gcode files prior to printing just to be sure you know what is going to happen.
 And as always when trying new software with your 3D Printer, keep one hand on the off switch :)

 ## Final notes
-I don't claim to be the worlds best programmer, nor am i a self professed 3D Printer expert but i have many years of experience with both and i'm pretty confident that this software works.
+Boy1dr doesn't  claim to be the worlds best programmer, nor is he a self professed 3D Printer expert but he has many years of experience with both and he's pretty confident that this software works

-I have included the C# 2015 project that you can compile yourself along with a binary build for MS Windows (see 3DWriter/bin/Release).

-I would love to hear your feedback :)

 ### 15/11/2020 - Initial release!